I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/ns-ndis-_pd_buffer.md

 ## Members

+`NextPDBuffer`

+A pointer to the next <b>PD_BUFFER</b> structure in the queue.

+`NextPartialPDBuffer`

+A pointer to the next partial <b>PD_BUFFER</b> structure in the queue.

+`PDClientReserved`

+Reserved for system use.
+Do not use.

+`PDClientContext`

+The client and the provider are not allowed to modify this field.
+If a client has allocated the <b>PD_BUFFER</b> with a non-zero value for      ClientContextSize, then the PDClientContext refers to a buffer size      of ClientContextSize.
+Otherwise, this field is NULL.

+`DataBufferVirtualAddress`

+This field represents the address that hosts and software can use to access/modify the packet contents.
+The actual packet data is always at  DataBufferVirtualAddress+DataStart.
+The provider and the      platform never modify the value of this field after the <b>PD_BUFFER</b>      initialization.

+`DataBufferDmaLogicalAddress`

+This field represents the logical memory location used for storing the packet data.
+The provider must use for DMA.
+The actual packet data is always at
+    DataBufferDmaLogicalAddress+DataStart.
+The provider and the
+    platform must never modify the value of this field after the <b>PD_BUFFER</b>
+    initialization.

+`DataBufferSize`

+This is the total size of the allocated data buffer.
+The provider and the platform must never modify the value of this field
+    after the <b>PD_BUFFER</b> initialization.
+This data type is <b>ULONG</b> instead of
+    <b>USHORT</b> because of large send offload.

+`PDClientContextSize`

+When this value is non-zero, it is the size of the buffer pointed to by PDClientContext.
+    The value of this field must only be modified by the platform.
+The platform does not change the value of this field after the <b>PD_BUFFER</b> allocation.

 `Attributes`

 The attributes must never be modified by the provider.
 The table below lists attributes that this <b>PD_BUFFER</b> structure can have.